Get started now.

 - Healthcare—With a growing population, Alberta has an ongoing need for qualified health and social assistance workers.
 And the numbers prove it.
 For instance, employment in this sector went up by over 4.5 percent in just one year (2013-2014).* Alberta Health Services and other system providers are often looking for new professionals like cardiology technologists, pharmacy technicians, and medical office specialists.

 - Energy—No industry in the province contributes more to the economy than the oil and gas sector.
-With the world’s third-largest crude oil resource and 80 percent of Canada’s natural gas production, this industry continues to generate many good opportunities.** Skilled tradespeople are always needed for oil sands projects and other extraction and distribution operations.
+With the world’s third-largest crude oil resource and 70 percent of Canada's natural gas production, this industry continues to generate many good opportunities.** Skilled tradespeople are always needed for oil sands projects and other extraction and distribution operations.
 But the opportunities also extend to administrative professionals.
-Schools like CDI College and Reeves College have specialized programs to help you get into the field of oil and gas administration.

 - Professional and Business Services—When you add up all of the Albertans employed in technical, administrative, legal, and finance-related fields, the total comes to over 460,000.* Organizations of every size look for people who can help them maintain their forward momentum.
 So, from accounting specialists to graphic designers to network systems managers, pros of all types are able to succeed and advance.